Glazzes/autumn/README.md

 ### Examples
-As this project takes heavy inspiration after Spring boot's DI container, its usage it's algo based annotations, you can find examples for Java, Kotlin and multi project build in this repository [this repository](https://github.com/Glazzes/autumnexample)
+As this project takes heavy inspiration after Spring boot's DI container, its usage is also based annotations, you can find examples for Java, Kotlin and multi project build in this repository [this repository](https://github.com/Glazzes/autumnexample)